Richard W. Young

+Early life

 Young was born in Salt Lake City in 1858, to Joseph A. Young and his second (plural) wife, Margaret Whitehead.
 Joseph Young was the son of Brigham Young and his wife, Mary Ann Angell.

 Young was raised for the first few years of his life in Salt Lake City: in the Beehive House, the adjoining Lion House, and in a house his parents owned on what is now the site of the Joseph Smith Memorial Building.
 As a teenager he studied at the University of Deseret.
 He was then a teacher and principal in Manti, Utah and worked for the office of the architect of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 As a youth, Young was very good friends with Heber J. Grant who praised him as the most honest man he had ever known.

 For a time as a youth Young hoped to get his grandfather, Brigham Young, to fund his study of architecture at a university in the eastern United States.
 As a member of the LDS Church, he hoped in this way to be instrumental in building many of the church's temples.